Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

 We have shown above how to construct the $f_t$ corresponding to $\Gamma$ from a single Brownian motion (indexed by all of $\R$).
 We will now give an alternate description of the law $\Gamma$ by coupling this $f_t$ with $h$ using Theorem \ref{reversecoupling} applied with $T = +\infty$.
 Informally, this amounts to ``zipping up all the way'' and then sampling a GFF on the fully zipped up surface.
 (This description comprises the remainder of Section \ref{ss.capstataddconst}.
-It will not be used in subsequent sections and may be skipped on a first read.)
+It will not be used in subsequent sections and may be skipped on a first read.
+See \cite{wedgespaper} for an analysis of what happens when two sides of a general quantum wedge are zipped together.)
 To explain what this means, recall that we showed in the proof of Theorem \ref{reversecoupling} that for each fixed $\density$ with total integral zero, the process $(\h_t, \density)$ is a Brownian motion parameterized by $-E_t(\density)$; in particular, this implies that $\lim_{t \to +\infty} (\h_t, \density)$ exists almost surely and has variance at most $E_0(\density)$.

 We will be interested in $\h_t$ modulo additive constant.
 Let us focus on the function $\h_t(z) - \h_t(y)$ for some fixed point $y \in \H$.
 By harmonicity, $\h_t(z)$ is equivalent to its mean value on a ball centered at $z$, and hence $\h_t(z) - \h_t(y)$ can be written as $(\h_t, \density)$ for a smooth, compactly supported $\density$ with mean zero.
 Thus $\h_t(z) - \h_t(y)$ is a Brownian motion when parameterized by $-E_t(\density)$, and the total amount of quadratic variation time elapsed as $t \to +\infty$ is at most $E_0(\density)$ almost surely.
 When $z$ is restricted to a bounded domain $D$ with closure in $\H$, we can define such a $\density$ for each $z$ so that the quantity $E_0(\density)$ is bounded uniformly in $z$.
 By Doob's inequality, this implies that $\sup_{t} |\h_t(z) - \h_t(y)|$ has a finite second moment, uniformly bounded for $z$ in $D$, and hence In fact, since $\h_t(z) - \h_t(y)$ converges almost surely for each $z$, the above shows that $\h_t(\cdot) - \h_t(y)$ restricted to $D$ is almost surely Cauchy in the space $L^2(D)$; since the $\h_t$ are harmonic on $D$, this implies that $\h_t$ almost surely converges uniformly (on each compact subset of $\H$, modulo additive constant) to a harmonic limit $\h_\infty$ as $t \to +\infty$.